laiquet/idtrackerai-enhanced/docs/source/user_guide/usage.rst

 - **DISABLE_CONTRASTIVE.** Skips the contrastive step to go directly to accumulation protocol.

-- **CONTRASTIVE_MAX_MBYTES.** Maximum number of megabytes the identification images can weight to be preloaded in RAM during contrastive training.
-The default is half of the available memory in the system when contrastive is initialized.
+- **CONTRASTIVE_MIN_ACCUMULATION.** Minimum fraction of images that need to be accumulated for taking the contrastive step as sufficient.
+If the fraction of accumulated images is lower than this value, the accumulation protocol will be run.

 - **CONTRASTIVE_BATCHSIZE.** Number of pairs of images contained in a contrastive training batch.
 The more pairs of images, the more GPU memory will be needed.
 A batch of size :math:`N` will contain :math:`N` positive and :math:`N` negative pairs of images, so :math:`4N` images in total.